Day in the Life of a Marketing & Publicity Executive

 5.00 pm: It’s almost home-time so I’m currently prepping my to-do list for the next week and everything for the weekend! (tweets still need to go out!)

 5.15 pm: Who am I kidding, it’s Friday!
-I’ve made sure that everything that needs to be done is, but the whole office tends to leave a little early, and we may even go for a team drink.
-I turn off my Gmail alerts so I don’t get distracted and tempted to work too much over the weekend – this is very important! – I then head home.
+I’ve made sure that everything that needs to be done is done.
+But the whole office tends to leave a little early, and we may even go for a team drink.
+I turn off my email alerts so I don’t get distracted and tempted to work over the weekend.
+This is very important!
+I then head home.

-6.15 pm: Bus ride to Kings Cross – I hate the tube on Friday afternoons and I do my best reading on buses (The Power by Naomi Alderman currently) – I sometimes hang around in Central for a bit or visit my housemate if she’s on a late shift at her work.
+6.15 pm: Bus ride to Kings Cross.
+I hate the tube on Friday afternoons and I do my best reading on buses (The Power by Naomi Alderman currently).
+I sometimes hang around in Central for a bit.
+Or I’ll visit my housemate if she’s on a late shift at her work.

-7:30 pm: Normally I’m home by now, cooking something delicious — Loaded Potato Skins with bacon and spring onion, anyone?
+7:30 pm: Normally I’m home by now, cooking something delicious.
+The latest dish is Loaded Potato Skins with bacon and spring onion.

-9:00 pm: My housemates home and we’re discussing our various days and our plans for the weekend.
-We might catch up on Great British Bake Off or watch Eastenders (which I don’t watch…but actually I do) and relax.
+9:00 pm: My housemates are home and we’re discussing our various days and our plans for the weekend.
+We might catch up on Great British Bake Off or watch Eastenders and relax.

 11:30 pm: After a glass – kidding – two glasses of prosecco (It’s Friday!)
-I’m in bed, watching a Netflix/Amazon original and turning my alarm off so I can get a proper lay in the next day.
+I’m in bed.
+I tend to watch a Netflix/Amazon original at this point.
+Before turning my alarm off so I can get a proper lay-in the next day.

 And that is a typical day!

-If you have any questions about my working life, my job or the publishing industry in general, feel free to comment below!
+If you have any questions about my job as a Marketing and Publicity Executive or the publishing industry, feel free to comment below!
 Happy to answer any questions you may have 🙂